 Introduction

-The Gravity's Rainbow Support Group (GRSG) began in June, 202o as a "reading group" of two people as a support mechanism to plow though Thomas Pynchon's Gravity's Rainbow (a book you should never try to read alone) during the pandemic.
-The GRSG took the challenge out of reading challenging books and provided a way to keep two now-retired college chums (from Indiana University) Francis Walker of Winston-Salem, North Carolina and Murray Browne of Decatur, Georgia in touch.
+The Gravity's Rainbow Support Group (GRSG) began in June, 2020 as a "reading group" of two people as a support mechanism to plow though Thomas Pynchon's Gravity's Rainbow (a book you should never try to read alone) during the pandemic.
+The GRSG took much of the difficulty out of reading this challenging book and provided a way to keep two now-retired college chums (from Indiana University) Francis Walker of Winston-Salem, North Carolina and Murray Browne of Decatur, Georgia in touch.
 Basically, we decided to keep this good thing going.

 This page is the fourth installment of our reading-discussion notes of books we assigned ourselves in 2023.
-Like in the pages past, (See Gravity's Rainbow Support Group and Gravity's Rainbow Support Group - 2021) it is full of favorite quotes and passages.
+Like in the Reading Note pages of the past it full of favorite quotes and passages.
 Don't expect coherent prose or well thought out arguments, but our musings may provide insights to your own understanding and enjoyment of these books.

 Here are the lists of books read and discussed in previous years: